 Sekiguchi, Bunkyo City Hotel Chinzanso

-Staying at Hotel Chizanso is like having a vacation within a vacation.
-Wander through an ever changing but always beautiful garden and explore landmarks from different regions of Japan right there on the hotel grounds.
-Get lost amongst Kamakura stone lanterns, Kyoto's Shiratama Inari Shrine, or a historic pagoda from Hiroshima that's stood the test of time for 600 years.
+Staying at Hotel Chizanso is like a vacation within a vacation.
+Wander through an ever-changing but always beautiful garden and explore landmarks from different regions of Japan right on the hotel grounds.
+Get lost amongst Kamakura stone lanterns, Kyoto's Shiratama Inari Shrine, or a historic pagoda from Hiroshima that has stood the test of time for 600 years.

 Yanaka, Taito City Hanare Yanaka